Zen Cart Review

-On the other hand, some merchants revel in the complete customizability that open source software provides.
-If this is you, keep reading for a full review of Zen Cart.
+Zen Cart is far from the most intuitive platform.
+If you need a solution that’s easier to use without the need for a lot of technical expertise, I would instead suggest a cloud-based option (such as Shopify or Zoey Commerce).
+On the other hand, some merchants revel in the complete customizability that open-source software provides.
+If this is you, keep reading for a full Zen Cart review.

 Table of Contents

 That does not mean, however, that there is no expense to using Zen Cart.
-You will have to pay for web hosting and a domain name, as well as an SSL certificate.
+You will have to pay for web hosting and a domain name as well as an SSL certificate.
 If you have limited web experience, you may also have to budget for a web developer and designer to help you customize your store for your business.
 Additional expenses come in the form of add-ons and third-party templates.

-Cloud-Based Or Locally Installed
+Cloud-Based Or Locally-Installed